Human-Connection/Documentation/server-api/node-modules.md

 ## feathers-errors

 Error handling mixin for Feathers apps.

 ## feathers-hooks

 Middleware for Feathers service methods \(included in module feathers starting with feathers v3\)

 ## feathers-hooks-common

+Useful hooks for use with Feathers services: Resolvers, Shaping the Result, Customize Resolver Operation, Calculated Fields, Recursive Operations, Keeping Resolvers DRY, Batch-loaders, Using a Persistent Cache, Populate and Validate

 ## feathers-logger